ACE0638/java-basic-exercises/README.md

 # Java Basic Exercises

 This repository contains simple Java exercises to practice basic programming concepts.
+Each exercise is designed to help you understand fundamental Java concepts, such as variables, loops, conditionals, and methods.

 ## Exercises List

-1. **Simple Calculator**: Takes two numbers and displays the sum, subtraction, multiplication, and division.
+1. **[Simple Calculator](/simple-calculator)**: Takes two numbers and displays the sum, subtraction, multiplication, and division.
-2. **Number Checker**: Checks if a number is positive, negative, even, or odd.
+2. **[Number Checker](/number-checker)**: Checks if a number is positive, negative, even, or odd.
-3. **Vowel Counter**: Counts how many vowels are in a given word.
+3. **[Vowel Counter](/vowel-counter)**: Counts the number of vowels in a word or phrase.
-4. **Multiplication Table**: Displays the multiplication table of a given number.
+4. **[Multiplication Table](/multiplication-table)**: Displays the multiplication table of a given number.
+5. **[Average Calculator](/average-calculator)**: Calculates the average of three grades and checks if the student passed or failed.

 ## How to Use